Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/src/README.md

 This is a work in development - most rules apply and will not change, but some additional rules can come to be implemented - Which is yet to be determined.

-This is the third code draft structure and is a work in development.
+This is the fourth code draft structure and is a work in development.

 **RULES:**